-Customer: Warsaw Municipality.
+Customer: Warsaw Municipality

-Amount: just under €210 million.
+Amount: just under €210 million

 The contract covers the eastern section of Line 2 of the Warsaw metro, for which Astaldi had already completed the central section between "Rondo Daszynskiego" and "Dworzec Wilenski".
-It includes construction of roughly 3 km of tunnels, three underground stations and related works along the section from Dworzec Wilenski Station to C-18 Station in the Targowek quarter.
+It includes construction of roughly 3 km of tunnels, three underground stations and related works along the section from Dworzec Wileński Station to C-18 Station in the Targowek quarter.
 Astaldi will use two TBM to bore the tunnels.
 At the date of preparation of this report, the structures of the three stations and tunnels had been completed with the TBMs while the works for the finishings and plant equipment were still ongoing.

-POLAND - Line 2 of Warsaw underground (Phase 2).
+Line 2 of the Warsaw metro (Phase 2), Poland | TBM crossing - Credits: Astaldi Archives